AmandaStromdahl/DD2480_CodeComplexity_Coverage/report.md

 ## Coverage improvement

-Show the comments that describe the requirements for the coverage.

-Report of old coverage: [link]

-Report of new coverage: [link]

-Test cases added:

-git diff ...

-Number of test cases added: two per team member (P) or at least four (P+).
+None of the selected functions had any tests originally, which means their old coverage was 0%, (there were very few tests overall).
+This means every new test that we wrote increased the coverage without overlapping with any old test from the original project.

+Our tests can be found in [this folder](complex_functions/tests).

 ## Self-assessment: Way of working

-An account of our way of working and a reflection of our improvements can be found in [this file](essence.pdf).
+An account of our way of working and a reflection of our improvements can be found in [this file](Essence.pdf).

 The self-assessment was unanimous.
 We also agreed that a way to improve is to make sure to get started on the next assignment early, in order to avoid ending up in a time crunch.